Emulsification

 | Allicin compounds | Garlic | Sulfur compounds with emulsifying properties | Aioli, garlic sauces |

-This is why homemade stock makes better pan sauces than store-bought broth — the gelatin from bones acts as a natural emulsifier, giving the sauce body and sheen.
+This is why homemade stock makes better pan sauces than store-bought broth.
+The gelatin from bones acts as a natural emulsifier, giving the sauce body and sheen.
+I noticed the difference the first time I used a batch of properly reduced chicken stock in a deglazing sauce: the liquid pulled together into a glossy coat that clung to the spoon without any butter.

 Emulsified sauces: a practical guide